Conda hh5 environment setup#

 In the conda

-directory, a symlink to each in-container conda environment pathA launcher script that runs commands from inside the containerised environment
+envsdirectory, a symlink to each in-container conda environment pathA launcher script that runs commands from inside the containerised environment

 A

-within the squashfs environment.A TCL environment module for each conda environment.
+scriptsdirectory that contains an entry for every file on$PATHwithin the squashfs environment.A TCL environment module for each conda environment.

 A base container used as a launch platform for the squashfs environments